amogh7joshi/farmland-anomalies/README.md

 This project simplifies existing solutions and provides an accurate and efficient solution for analyzing agricultural images, a relatively untouched field.

-## Structure

-The data pipelines and system is developed in multiple stages, owing to the complexity of the Agriculture-Vision dataset (see below).
-First, the dataset is inflated from its compressed files using the `scripts/expand.sh` script.
-Then, the `scripts/generate.sh` calls the
-`preprocessing/generate.py` script, which creates JSON files containing all image paths for a unique image ID.
-Finally, the `preprocessing/dataset.py` file contains the `AgricultureVisionDataset` object which is called from implementation scripts as training data.

-For data inspection, including viewing all images associated with an ID or viewing all images belonging to a category, the `preprocessing/inspect.py` contains functionality for viewing and saving these images.

 ## Usage

 You can install the repository from the command line: